playitlabs/song-requests/README.md

 - Add a Break Note item in the playout log or clocks with the text **Request** before each requestable slot.
 - The app will look for these break notes and replace the song after the break note with the requested song.
 - When listeners request a song, they will be prompted to enter their name which will be displayed in the break note text once the request is processed.
+- Listeners can also add an optional message that will appear on the Break Note alongside their name.
 - Requests are processed automatically in the order they are received.

 ## Features

 - **Public-facing song request page**
   - Search through available tracks
-  - Submit song requests with name
+  - Submit song requests with name and optional message
   - Mobile-friendly interface

 - **Admin dashboard**